 - Prescription and over-the-counter drug residues

-You get daily doses of all these external bad guys through food, water, air and the items you use like household cleaners or personal care products.
-Furniture, building materials and sometimes even clothes contribute to a personal onslaught of potentially very hazardous chemicals.
+You get daily doses of all these bad actors through food, water, air, and the items you use like household cleaners or personal care products.
+Furniture, building materials, and sometimes even clothes contribute to an onslaught of potentially very hazardous chemicals.
 (9)

 Just like internal toxins, environmental toxins are processed mainly by the liver and kidneys.
-When the toxic load is too high, however, the unwanted chemicals get stored in these organs or in fatty tissue (like the breast).
-Some heavy metals make it to the brain or bone where they may stay for years, decades or even for the rest of your life.
+However, when the toxic load is too high, the unwanted chemicals get stored in these organs or fatty tissue (like the breast).
+Some heavy metals make it to the brain or bone, where they may stay for years, decades, or sometimes even for the rest of your life.

 Toxins take their toll on your health.
-Symptoms you may experience from regular exposure to toxic chemicals include:
+Symptoms that arise from regular toxic chemical exposure include: